julienLombard/blog-mvc/README.md

 ```

-!!!
-To be able to access the administration part of the site, you will have to configure the login and password of the user from the database.
+Lastly, to be able to access the administration part of the site, you will have to configure the login and password of the user from the database.